mryasharma/mr-yasharma/README.md

 - 👋 Hi, I’m yash
 - 👀 I’m interested in ...coding and music
-- 🌱 I’m currently learning ...React.js
+- 🌱 I’m currently learning ...Docker
-- 💞️ I’m looking to collaborate on ..Web-devlopers
+- 💞️ I’m looking to collaborate on ..Web-devlopers And with Devops
 - 📫 How to reach me ...my insta id mr_yasharma
 - ⚡ Fun fact: ..
 I AM 2nd YEAR STUDENT